devbyjen/YelpCamp/architecture.md

   -multer-storage-cloudinary (connect upload with image file hosting) -sharp (image resizing)
-  -@mapbox/mapbox-sdk (geocoding and location mapping)
+  -@mapbox/mapbox-sdk (geocoding and location mapping) -csvtojson (for importing real campgrounds data) -google-images (search for and download one image per campground) -express-mongo-sanitize (sanitize inputs to project db from injection attacks) -sanitize-html (sanitize inputs to help prevent xss attacks) -helmet (more attack prevention, specifically headers)

   Steps from video:
   406: set up basics

 - express, (start & test server is running)
 - ejs (set view engine, make view directory, create a route and use one easy view as a test.)